-Come on along for the next run-through of All This Jazz, right here on Public Radio 89.5 (KWGS-FM).
-Our show begins at 10pm on Saturday the 17th, and it's also conveyed as a live stream at PublicRadioTulsa.org.
+Tune in for the next installment of All This Jazz, right here on Public Radio 89.5 (KWGS-FM).
+Our show begins at 10pm on Saturday the 14th -- which is Val's Day, of course -- and it's also conveyed via live stream at PublicRadioTulsa.org.

-For those unfamiliar: ATJ airs every Saturday night on Public Radio 89.5, from 10pm till midnight.
-We always thereafter offer a 7pm re-airing of the program on the following Sunday evening, on Jazz 89.5-2, which is our station's all-jazz HD Radio channel.
+For those unaware: ATJ airs every Saturday night on Public Radio 89.5, from 10pm till midnight.
+We always thereafter offer a 7pm re-airing of the program the following Sunday evening, on Jazz 89.5-2, which is our station's all-jazz HD Radio channel.